dturanski/spring-cloud-dataflow-examples/python-local-cf/README.md

 ## Push the apps

-Note that `time-transformer-manifest.yml` is configured to use https://github.com/dturanski/java-python-buildpack[The Java Python buildpack].
+Note that `time-transformer-manifest.yml` is configured to use [The Java Python buildpack](https://github.com/dturanski/java-python-buildpack).

 ```
 $ cd python-local-cf